shubhhh19/Memory-Mesh/README.md

 - Authentication attempts
 - WebSocket connections

-Grafana dashboard configuration is included in `docs/monitoring/`.
+[Grafana dashboard configuration](docs/monitoring/) is included in the repository.

 ## How It Works